BaguaSys/bagua/README.md

 Its effectiveness has been evaluated in various scenarios, including VGG and ResNet on ImageNet, BERT Large and many industrial applications at Kuaishou.

-The underlying communication execution engine is in [bagua-core](https://github.com/BaguaSys/bagua-core), a library written in Rust.

 ## Performance

 <p align="center">